VadimsVladisevs/TargetListWebApplication/README.md

 TargetListWebApplication tutorial project created for the [JavaGuru](https://javaguru.lv/) Java 2 – Agile Web Development course

 ## About application
-Main task - develop `to-do` list Web Application.
+Main task - develop "to-do" list Web Application.

 For execution this task, was created 3 MySQL databases:
 1) Targets - database contain all info about targets.